 Runners with weak glutes, or those with muscular imbalances causing gluteal inhibition can often become susceptible to injuries including (but not limited to) calf strains and runner’s knee, as their body tries to compensate.

-You can learn more about this common injury pattern in the article I wrote previously about the importance of hip extension in running gait.
+You can learn more how tight hips can cause calf problems, in the article I wrote previously about the importance of hip extension in running gait.

 Glute Activation Exercises: Try these before your next run